 Martin is a 30-year-old from Finnmark, Norway.
 He is currently finishing his Bachelor in Aquaculture and Fisheries at the Norwegian College of Fishery Science (NCFS) in Tromsø.
 When he has breaks from school he performs as Assistant Operations Manager for Norwegian Royal Salmon in Dønnesfjord.
 At the moment he takes part in daily operations on the site.
 But once he completes his bachelor Martin will be again cooperating with the Deputy Operations manager in planning and logistics tasks.
 Working in the northernmost country in Norway, where the industry is considered extreme Aquaculture.
+Today our Talent View is about Martin, let’s dive in!

 Martin reminisces about his childhood, where his parents would often take him to the seashore.
 Then he found a growing interest in aquatic organisms.
 “Where I would play with the waves and look for crabs and rock gunnels under stones and seaweeds”.
 When he was six years old he attended to an open day at the NCFS, where he saw a large display of baby fishes, which he got to hold in his hands.
 It fascinated him, he said to himself he wanted to study there sometime.